 Unlike purchasing a property, where your base cost is what you paid, inherited properties use the probate value CGT as your starting point.
 This can eliminate decades of capital gains that built up during the deceased's ownership.

-The Stepped-Up Basis Rule for Inherited Property
+The Stepped-Up Basis Rule and CGT Calculation

+When you inherit a property, HMRC treats you as acquiring it at its market value on the date of death.
+This becomes your base cost for future CGT calculations.
 This rule applies whether you inherit the property outright or through a trust arrangement.
 The key date is always the date of death, regardless of how long probate takes to complete.

 The probate value CGT calculation uses the property's open market value at the date of death.
 This valuation typically comes from a qualified surveyor or estate agent and must be included in the probate application.